mohammedkhan2000/mohammedkhan2000.github.io/README.md

 # Personal-Portfolio-Website
- A portfolio built with HTML, CSS, and JavaScript.
+ A portfolio website built with HTML, CSS, and JavaScript.